-Finance - International Financial Reporting Standards are standards and interpretations adopted by the International Accounting Standards Board.
+Finance - International ial Reporting Standards are standards and interpretations adopted by the International Accounting Standards Board.

-• Going concern - the financial statements are prepared on the basis that an entity will continue in operation for the foreseeable future.
+• Going concern - the ial statements are prepared on the basis that an entity will continue in operation for the foreseeable future.

 • Relevance